 As states and school systems struggle to meet the “highly qualified teacher” (HQT) mandate of the federal No Child Left Behind Act (NCLB), technology is playing a key role in their efforts to track and manage compliance.
 But technology alone can’t solve the issue, as evidenced by the extremely low success rate of states: As of early July, not a single state had complied with the critical goal of having 100 percent of their core academic courses taught by HQTs.

 At press time, states were continuing to submit revised plans to the U.S. Department of Education (ED) by the July 7 deadline for achieving that elusive objective.
-Most states have submitted their compliance plans, ED officials say, but the 100 percent HQT goal will not be realized.
+Most states have submitted their compliance plans, ED officials say, but the 100 percent HQT goal definitely will not be realized.

 In May, Assistant Secretary of Education Henry Johnson, in a letter to state education officials, admitted that while states have made progress over the past three years, none was likely to meet the goal of 100 percent HQT compliance by the end of the 2005-2006 school year.
 As a result, Johnson reported, the department asked states to submit revised plans detailing specific new actions to reach the HQT goal in the upcoming school year to facilitate all students performing on grade level in reading and math by 2014.